Ovid/codegen-protection/README.md

 # DESCRIPTION

+If you might find the [Tutorial](https://metacpan.org/pod/CodeGen::Protection::Tutorial) to be useful.

 Code that writes code can be a powerful tool, especially when you need to generate lots of boilerplate.
 However, when a developer takes the generated code, they can easily rewrite that code in a way that no longer works, or make